 Get your face known around your chosen neighborhood(s).
 There are many ways to accomplish creating visibility.
 Here are a few:

 - Hold home seller seminars in the area.

 - Sponsor a community sports team and, in exchange, ask that your banner be displayed at games.
 And, do attend the games.

 - Host a monthly coffee-and-pastry or happy hour event at the neighborhood café or watering hole.

 - Patronize neighborhood merchants and introduce yourself.
 Become a repeat customer.

 Your aim is for people to think that they see you everywhere they go.
 Talk to folks, hand out your business card.

 If you are truly the neighborhood expert, you need to prove it.
 It’s a brilliant way to stand out among the pretenders.

-1. Become a Listing Legend Free eBook
+1. Become a Neighborhood Brand

 The Real Estate Marketing Planner is a powerful 12-Month-Guide that strategically defines what marketing to do when.
-Four key market segments are included, Niche Marketing, Get More Listings, Geographic Farming, and Sphere of Influence. – Click Here
+Four key market segments are included, Niche Marketing, Get More Listings, Geographic Farming, and Sphere of Influence. –Click Here

 4. The Free One-Page Real Estate Business Plan